 Qualifying the NID Aptitude Test is the criteria for admission into Bachelor (BDEs) and Master (MDes) programmes offered by the National Institute of Design (NID).
 The exam is conducted in two phases; Prelims and Mains.
 Only those candidates who qualify the Prelims can appear in the Mains.
 The Prelims is a written exam while the Mains consist of a Studio Test and Interview round.

 Any aspirant looking forward to joining Pearl Academy of Fashion for admission into graduate and post-graduate courses has to appear in the Pearl Academy Entrance Exam which is commonly known as PAF Entrance Exam.
-The entrance exam is followed by a Personal Interview round.
+A Personal Interview round follows the entrance exam.
 The institute conducts the entrance exam in different cycles for different sessions.

 What is the scope of a fashion designing course?

 The scope of a fashion designing course spread from opportunities in export houses, textile mills, cloth manufacturing companies, large fashion retailers, design studio, handloom cooperatives and more.